syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

-The following screenshot displays the **stacking Column Chart**.
+The following screenshot displays **stacking column chart**:

 ![](Chart-Types_images/Chart-Types_img2.png)

-## Bar Chart
+## Bar chart

-The **Bar Chart** displays horizontal bars for each point in the series and points from adjacent series.
-Bar charts are used to compare values across categories, for displaying the variations in the value of an item over time or for comparing the values of several items at a single point in time.
+The **bar chart** displays horizontal bars for each point in the adjacent series.
+Bar charts are used to compare values across various categories for displaying the variations in the value of an item over a period of time or comparing the values of several items at a single point of time.

 {% highlight html %}